Page Links: First 1 2 3 4 Next Last Index Page

 This crossed my mind too.
 This is called an "action-slip" by designers: a valid and frequently practised action being applied to entirely the wrong situation, resulting in an (extremely) invalid action.

 On this flight, the relative drop in noise and calm that follows the landing gear doors closing after the gear retracts during the initial climb, might have caused an action slip by PIC to perform the engine shut-down procedure used when parking on stand.
 Unlikely though, I would hope.
 Action slip in general... technically possible, but there should still be no actions being taken other than gear up (and probably still a bit early for that).
-Engines off instead of gear up is one hell of an action slip. |
+Engines off instead of gear up is one hell of an action slip.
+1 user liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |